nuthanc/react/my_buildings/README.md

 * Destructure videos property out of props object using ES2015 syntax
 * Create VideoItem and wire it to VideoList and pass down videos
 * To check what the video prop contains, can go to Network property and then check down the properties
+* In VideoItem, thumbnails are also rendered
+* Note while rendering, everything is placed within a div

+#### Styling the VideoList

+*